sozezzo/grav.client/README.md

 # grav.client

- A Gravatar API client for Node.js with Promises.
+ A Gravatar API client for Node.js.

  ---